 The Tithe Award Map and Apportionment Books dating from 1840 give the first large-scale detailed view of land ownership.
 The map shows the line of the railway.
 The Tithe Apportionment book (1843) show Areas be known as ‘Outer’ and ‘Inner Hook’ and owned by Richard Egley.
 The lands are occupied by Thomas Newman.
 The field names point to an earlier association with Hook Hill Farm.

 The Hoe Valley School Site is listed as arable land known as ‘Hock Hill and ‘Close’ owned by John Gaiment and occupied by William Woodhatch.
 The field name here would again suggest an association with Hook Hill Farm.
 The Far North end of the Egley Road Fields is separated from the rest of the Site by the trackway is known as Upper and Lower Knapp listed under the ownership of Thomas Ennell and occupied by Joseph Chilly.

 All land use is listed as arable with the exception of a small strip of land at the eastern extent which is listed as pasture.
 This strip is likely to have been part of the elongated ‘village green’.

-The far north end of the Egley Road fields was occupied by Woking Nursery (owned by William Jackman [1763- 1840] and his sons Henry and George) from at least the 1890’s into the 20thcentury as shown on the 1913 edition of the 6” Map.
-The southern end occupied by a nursery in the 1890’s are still home to Woking Nursery in the present day.
+The far north end of the Egley Road fields was occupied by Woking Nursery (owned by William Jackman [1763- 1840] and his sons Henry and George) from at least the 1890’s into the 20th century as shown on the 1913 edition of the 6” Map.
+The southern end occupied by a nursery in the 1890’s is still home to Woking Nursery (currently Edwins Garden Centre) in the present day.

 Mayford in WW2